-The specter of interest rate hikes loomed over the US real estate market last year.
-A bevy of articles outlined the possibility of The Fed’s strategy triggering a process not unlike the one seen in 2008.
-While many of them may have been wildly exaggerated, economists and investment analysts pointed out that raising mortgage interest rates still carried the risk of causing a downwards price spiral on the real estate market.
+The specter of interest rate hikes loomed over the US real estate market in 2018.
+A bevy of articles outlined the possibility of The Fed’s strategy triggering a process or chain reaction similar to the one seen in 2008.
+While many of them may have been wildly exaggerated, economists and investment analysts pointed out that increasing mortgage interest rates still carries the risk of causing a downwards price spiral on the real estate market.

 The number of new building permits shows how optimistic the general population is about the real estate market’s future prospects.
-Although these permits aren’t necessarily required in every state or region, they’re necessary for the apartment housing complexes that make up the majority of the market.
+Although these permits aren’t necessarily required in every state or region, they’re necessary for the apartment housing complexes that make up most of the market.

 Although investors were quick to regain confidence, the figures began decreasing again in February.
 This implies that there may not be a definite correlation between permit requests and interest rate trajectory.
 This is because The Fed was fundamentally more dovish in this period due to the already high rates.

 New Home Sales may have a stronger correlation to The Fed’s policy.
 There’s some overlap when you compare the chart below with the previous one since they hit bottom at almost the same time.
 On the other hand, it didn’t experience the second decline and began rising instead.

 Looking at the chart, it’s clear that buyers may have become more careful of the rising interest rates.
 At the same time, they’ve also relatively quickly acclimated to the updated mortgage rates before returning to the market.
 After the rates stabilized at 2.5%, the long-term prospects of investing in new real estate remained positive.

 There’s also been a turning point in the sale of existing homes.
 We can see a steady downwards trend in 2018, followed by a sudden upwards spike in 2019.
 It suggests that potential buyers are simply playing the waiting game.